se-edu/addressbook-level25/doc/LearningOutcomes.md

 * Note how `Logic` class depends on the `StorageFile` class.
 This means when testing the `Logic` class, our test cases executes the `StorageFile` class as well.
 What if we want to test the `Logic` class without getting the `StorageFile` class involved?

 * Now, change the implementation as follows so that we can inject a `StorageStub` when testing the `Logic` class. <br>
   <img src="images/DependencyInjection.png">

+  > If you did the exercise in [`LO-DIP`](#apply-dependency-inversion-principle)
+    already but those changes are in a different branch, you may be able to reuse some of those commits by cherry picking them from that branch to the branch you created for this exercise. <br>
+    Note: *cherry picking* is simply copy-pasting a commit from one branch to another.
+In SourceTree, you can right-click on the commit your want to copy to the current branch, and choose 'Cherry pick'
 * Implement the `StorageStub` to ignore calls to the `save` method.
   Update the `LogicTest` to work with the `StorageStub` instead of the actual `StorageFile` object.